AEW Battle of the Belts IX lineup: Title match announced for Saturday's TNT special - Pro Wrestling Dot Net

 The following matches are advertised for Saturday’s AEW Battle of the Belts XI television special.

--Ricky Starks and Big Bill vs. Chris Jericho and Sammy Guevara for the AEW Tag Team Titles
+-Ricky Starks and Big Bill vs. Chris Jericho and Sammy Guevara in a street fight for the AEW Tag Team Titles

-Powell’s POV: It appears AEW’s plan for Jericho is to simply forge ahead.
-His name was booed by some fans when the match was announced during Saturday’s AEW Collision.

-Battle of the Belts IX will be live from Norfolk, Virginia at Chartway Arena.
+Powell’s POV: Battle of the Belts IX will be live from Norfolk, Virginia at Chartway Arena.
 The one-hour special will air immediately following AEW Collision on Saturday at 9CT/10ET on TNT.
-I am unlikely to cover Collision or BOTB live on Saturday due to TNA Hard To Kill taking place the same night.
+I am unlikely to cover Collision or BOTB live on Saturday due to TNA Hard To Kill taking place the same night, but I will have late night reviews available.

 Be the first to comment